 Some of the purchases attributed to Sheikha include Paul Gauguin‘s When Will You Marry? in 2015 for $300 million, Cezanne‘s The Card Players in 2012 for $250 million, as well as Mark Rothko‘s White Center (Yellow, Pink and Lavender on Rose) in 2007 for $70 million, a Damien Hirst pill cabinet for $20 million and works by Jeff Koons, Andy Warhol, Roy Lichtenstein, and Francis Bacon.

 A degree in Political Sciences and Literature from Duke University (North Carolina) and additional curricula from Columbia University make her more than capable to handle these responsibilities.

-The Museum of Modern Art holds more than 6000 pieces from artists who have lived and worked in the Arab world and are representative of the main themes that concern the region.
-The earliest works date from 1840, and the most recent could have been created yesterday.
+The Museum of Modern Art holds more than 6000 pieces from artists who have lived and worked in the Arab world and are representatives of the main themes that concern the region.
+The earliest works date from 1840, and the most recent pieces of art have extremely recent pieces that could have been created yesterday.

 The budget for the Museum Authority of Qatar is undisclosed.
 For now, however, it is in the hands of an intelligent and indomitable woman: Sheikha Al Mayassa.
 We recommend listening to her TedTalk in which the princess explains how art and culture create the identity of a country and allow it to show and share its singularities with people from the rest of the world.
 This isn’t the first time the Qatari princess has spoken about the way art and culture shape the identity of a nation, however, to help further explain her point she delves into the concept of “We don’t want to be all the same, but we do want to understand each other.”
 To learn more about the princesses ideology check out her TedTalk here: https://www.ted.com/talks/sheikha_al_mayassa_globalizing_the_local_localizing_the_global.